Kim Kwang-Seok voice recreated for TV show

 Occurred: January 2021

-The recreation of late South Korean folk-rock singer Kim Kwang-Seok's voice for an AI-human singing competition prompted concerns from his fans and digital rights activists.
+The recreation of late South Korean folk-rock singer Kim Kwang-Seok's voice for an AI-human singing competition prompted concerns from fans and digital rights activists.

 Kim's voice was brought to life using local AI company Supertone's Singing Voice Synthesis system to perform 'I miss you', a 2002 ballad by Kim Bum-soo, and performed as a duet with another singer for the 'Competition of the Century: AI vs Human' show on broadcast TV network SBS.